Romans 2:17

 they become proud of themselves instead of being humble before a mighty God.

 Notice that Paul says of them in verse 17 that they make their "boast" of God.
-In Rom.
-1:30 boasting is
+In Romans 1:30 boasting

 boasting is based upon the wrong kind of human pride.
-In Rom.
-2:19 Paul says
+In Romans 2:19 Paul says

 that these legalistic people who are proud of their heritage in relation to the